Travel insurance designed for adventures while travelling.

 Help starts here.

-Whether you need medical assistance or emergency evacuation, our teams are available 24 hours a day, 7 days a week, 365 days a year before and during your trip.
+Whether you need medical assistance or emergency medical evacuation, our teams are available 24 hours a day, 7 days a week, 365 days a year before and during your trip.

-Are you in need of emergency assistance right now?
+Are you in need of Emergency Medical Assistance right now?

 Here are our most frequently asked questions about adventure activities and sports insurance.
 You can also find the answers to other questions in our Helpdesk or you can ask our customer service team.